Game-theoretic analysis of Guts Poker: Analytic framework: value of single-state generalized recursive games

-Let $\underline V$ denote the supremum of expected returns that can be forced by player 1 by any sequence of mixed strategies in the various rounds of play, and let $Value(M)$ denote the value of a nonrecursive game with payoff matrix $M$.
-Then, evidently \be \underline V= Value( A+ B\underline V), \ee that is, $\underline V$ is a fixed point of the map \be T:V\to Value(A+BV). \ee Likewise, the infimum $\overline V$ of expected returns that can be forced by player 2 is a fixed point of $T$.
+Suppose that the expected payoff converges almost surely for each pair of strategy sequences.
+Let $\underline V$ denote the supremum of expected returns that can be forced by player 1 by different strategy sequences, and let $Value(M)$ denote the value of a (one-shot) matrix game with payoff matrix $M$.
+Then, evidently \be \underline V= Value( A+ B\underline V), \ee that is, $\underline V$ is a fixed point of the map \be T:V\to Value(A+BV). \ee This is just the dynamic programming principle of Bellman \cite{Sn}.
+Likewise, the infimum $\overline V$ of expected returns that can be forced by player 2 is a fixed point of $T$.
 Note that both or either could be $\pm \infty$ in general.
-When $\underline V= \overline V=V$, we say that the game {\it has value $V$}, similarly as in the nonrecursive case.
+When $\underline V= \overline V=V$, we say that the game {\it has value $V$}, similarly as in the one-shot matrix game case.